How much does it cost to paint kitchen cabinets? Full cost breakdown

 Paint type and finish

-The type of paint you use affects the overall cost of repainting your kitchen cabinets and has different performance attributes.
+The type of paint you use affects overall cost, durability, and appearance.

 Labor costs